Creep-resistant-steels:

 Grade 347H 18Cr-10Ni-Nb

-Excluding austenitic stainless steels the other Creep-resistant-steels listed above, in particular those containing Chromium and Molybdenum are all martensitic, that is they will harden upon quick cooling from elevated temperatures like those found in welding.
+Excluding austenitic stainless steels, the other Creep-resistant-steels listed above, in particular those containing Chromium and Molybdenum are all martensitic.

-While base metals Creep-resistant-steels may be quite acceptable for elevated temperature service, it must be noted that welded joints are a potential source of weaker behavior in creep due to their intrinsic lack of homogeneity and possibly to the presence of weld discontinuities.
+It must be noted that welded joints are a potential source of weaker behavior in creep, due to their intrinsic lack of homogeneity and possibly to the presence of weld discontinuities.

 The usual practice, as established in codes for nuclear plant components, is to reduce even more the stresses admissible in weldments.